NetApp/trident/docs/kubernetes/troubleshooting.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

+* When working with OpenShift and SAN volumes provisioned by Trident, application pods should use the ``hostmount-anyuid`` SCC level or higher to ensure that Trident can access the host device to mount the volume on the host and not just the container.
+If an SCC with insufficient permissions (such as ``restricted``) is set on the pod, Trident cannot mount and attach the volume.
+To be able to access the host device, the application pod's SCC should be at least ``hostmount-anyuid``.
 * If there was a failure during install, run ``tridentctl logs -l all -n trident`` and look for problems in the logs for the ``trident-main`` and CSI containers (when using the CSI provisioner).